Answers to frequently asked questions regarding the management and reporting of current grants:

 Your project milestones should have all been met unless an alternative arrangement has been agreed with the Fund Manager via your PRM.

 Arrangements should be in place for the transfer or disposal of any remaining assets that have been purchased with UK Aid Direct funding.
-Please also refer to the previous question What documentation will I need to send to UK Aid Direct at the end of my project?

 - How do I submit a claim for payment?